 Scope of Confidentiality Obligation

 A lawyer’s duty of confidentiality is significantly broader than many lawyers understand.
 Because this rule prohibits a lawyer from revealing “information relating to representation of a client,” it is not limited merely to matters communicated in confidence by the client.
-See Model Rules of Prof’l Conduct Rule 1.6 cmt.
+See ABA Model Rules of Prof’l Conduct r.
+1.6 cmt.
 5. Thus, this rule prohibits disclosure of confidential information from any source, including from third parties and from documents prepared by third parties.
 When in doubt, however, the lawyer should seek client consent to disclose the information in question.

 A lawyer must preserve the confidences of prospective clients, current clients, and former clients.
 “This obligation continues even after termination of the attorney-client relationship.
 This duty of confidentiality is broader than the evidentiary attorney-client privilege and applies not only to matters communicated to the attorney in confidence by the client, but to all information relating to the representation, whatever its source.”
 State v.
 Tensley, 955 So.
 2d 227, 242 (La.
 Ct.
 App.
 2d Cir.
 2007).